Townsend v. Sain

 Townsend v.
 Sain, 372 U.S. 293 (1963), was a United States Supreme Court case wherein the Court expanded the circumstances in which federal courts should hold evidentiary hearings when presented with petitions for habeas corpus by state prisoners following denial of postconviction relief in state court.
 The Court held that federal district courts must hold evidentiary hearings if the state court did not resolve all material factual disputes in a full and fair hearing supported by the record.

 The case centered around Charles Townsend, who was convicted of a series of murders and robberies and sentenced to death.
 The issue heard in the Supreme Court centered around a confession Townsend had given while under the influence of an alleged "truth serum".
 Townsend's attorneys argued that the effects of the truth serum had made the confession inadmissible.
 Townsend appealed the case by filing a writ of habeas corpus against Sheriff Frank G. Sain of Cook County, Illinois.
 The case made it to Illinois Supreme Court once, and the Supreme Court twice: first in 1959 and again in 1963.
 The appeals case however did not revolve around the truth serum, but instead procedural questions surrounding a prisoner's right to an evidentiary hearing during the appeal process.

 The court held that Townsend's writ of habeas corpus should not have been summarily denied, and that the lower court should have held an evidentiary hearing to determine the veracity of Townsend's claims.
 The court repeated its previous decision that coerced confessions were inadmissible, and theorized that a confession via truth serum would thus be inadmissible; the court was careful to avoid saying whether or not Townsend had actually been given a truth serum.

 Alongside Fay v.
 Noia and Sanders v.
 United States, Townsend is cited as revolutionizing and greatly expanding the use of habeas corpus, leading to it being used as a general purpose appeals tool.
 However a variety of Supreme Court decisions since then have narrowed its application.

 Background

 On December 18, 1953, steelworker Jack Boone was robbed and murdered in Chicago.
 Police arrested Charles Townsend on January 1, 1954.
 He was charged on the information of Vincent Campbell.
 Campbell claimed that he saw Townsend near the scene of the attack, but otherwise little physical evidence linked Townsend to the crime.
-Townsend was an admitted drug addict, after his arrest he began suffering from symptoms of withdrawal.
-During his questioning he was attended by a doctor who gave him two drugs to help the withdrawal symptoms: Phenobarbital and Hyoscine.
-Afterward he confessed to the murder of Boone, agreeing that he had robbed him in order to fund his drug habit.
-Townsend later claimed that the Hyoscine was a "truth serum" and that his confession was made while he was under its influence, thus making it inadmissible.
-The police did not seem to know that Townsend had been given Hyoscine.
+Townsend had been using heroin since age 15.
+After his arrest he began suffering from symptoms of withdrawal.
+While in police custody he was attended by a doctor who confirmed that Townsend's symptoms were caused by withdrawal.
+The doctor gave him two drugs, phenobarbital and hyoscine, a common practice in the 1950s.
+Afterward he confessed to the murder of Boone.
+Townsend later alleged that the hyoscine was a "truth serum" and that his confession was made while he was under its influence, thus making it inadmissible.